 My signature acknowledges receipt of this document.
 By signing this statement of receipt, I do not waive, but expressly reserve, my rights protected by the Constitution or laws of the United States or Virginia.
 I retain the right to express disagreement with a school's or school division's policies or decisions.

 Print Parent/Legal Guardian, Student Name and Address

 Parent Name Student Name

 Physical Address

-Date

-Signature of Parent/Legal Guardian Date
+Signature of Deposit/Local Cuardian Date

-Signature of Student Date
+Signature of Parent/Legal Guardian Signature of Student Date